Iximiel/plumed-school-benchmark/Tutorial.md

 As stated before the NL will reduce the number of computations done, but if set up incorrectly (too few steps between NL calculations or too much NL cutoff) it can hinder the performance.

-This example mainly demonstrates the speedup and the costs of the NL: if you know your system can be used to speed up the calculations significantly without changing the results.
+This example mainly demonstrates the speedup and the costs of the NL: if you know your system an NL can be used to speed up the calculations significantly without changing the results.

 There is something odd about this: see the notebook for some [details](Tutorial.ipynb#extra-cache)